How to Become a Doctor in Four Simple Steps

 At the end of your college years you will take the Medical College Admission Test (MCAT).
 The MCAT is designed to test your reasoning ability and determine if you have the knowledge base to be successful in medical school.

 If you’re struggling with the MCAT then I invite you to take at look at my MCAT Mastery Companion course.

 Getting into medical is not easy because you also need to have extracurricular activities that show you understand what it means to be a physician, most individuals will volunteer in a hospital or nursing home to get some health care experience.
 Others will conduct research because medicine is science, so being comfortable in a laboratory environment is a plus.

 Finally, you actually need to apply to medical school if you want to become a doctor.
-The application process for medical school is anywhere from four to nine months, but can vary depending on a number of situations.
+The application process for medical school is anywhere from four to nine months.

 2. Medical School